 Like other liberal arts degrees, a degree in this discipline will not give you entry into a specific occupation.
 It will, instead, provide you with a broad knowledge base that you can use to excel in a variety of career fields.

-What Coursework Can You Expect to Have?
+What Coursework Can You Look Forward To?

 Specifics vary by school.
 It is important to investigate several colleges and universities to find the one that takes an approach to international relations that will allow you to reach your career goals.